 For a short tour of a historic winery with Etruscan cellars, make an appointment to visit Tenuta Le Velette, where Corrado and Cecilia Bottai offer a warm welcome (but be sure to call ahead).
 Their wines are considered to be some of the best in the region.

-Giovanni exudes information and can be a great resource for anyone home-basing in Cortona with limited time and an interest in the highlights of Tuscany.
-High-energy Giovanni takes up to five people in his car to Montepulciano, Pienza, Montalcino, and a winery for a tour and tasting; he also offers tours in and around Cortona.
+High-energy Giovanni exudes information and is a great guide for anyone home-basing in Cortona with limited time and an interest in Tuscany's highlights.
+Giovanni takes up to five people in his car to Montepulciano, Pienza, Montalcino, and a winery for a tour and tasting; he also offers tours in and around Cortona ([email protected]).

 See the Travel Details above for recommendations highlighted in bold, excerpted from Rick's guidebooks.

 Hi, I'm Rick Steves, back with more of the best of Europe.
 It's springtime in Italy and while it's a little early for grapes, it's a perfect time for exploring the hill towns.
 Thanks for joining us.

 Connoisseurs of Italy find the quintessential charms of this country in its characteristic hill towns.
 Built on hilltops for defensive purposes in ancient and medieval times, today their lofty perches seem only to protect them from the modern world.

 We'll drive through the Tuscan and Umbrian countryside connecting all the hill town dots, admire a ceiling fresco masterpiece not by Michelangelo, eat rustic bruschetta, visit a vineyard that goes all the way back to Etruscan times — and more, all while exploring a string of hill-capping medieval towns that somehow manage to keep their heads above the flood of the 21st century.